Mindaugas

 Mindaugas (Note: in other languages Mindaugas is known as: Myndowen, Mindowe, Мендог, Міндоўг, Mendog) (c.
 1203 – 12 September 1263) was the first known Grand Duke of Lithuania and the only crowned King of Lithuania.
 Little is known of his origins, early life, or rise to power; he is mentioned in a 1219 treaty as an elder duke, and in 1236 as the leader of all the Lithuanians.
 The contemporary and modern sources discussing his ascent mention strategic marriages along with banishment or murder of his rivals.
 He extended his domain into regions southeast of Lithuania proper during the 1230s and 1240s.
-In 1250 or 1251, during the course of internal power struggles, he was baptised as a Roman Catholic; this action enabled him to establish an alliance with the Livonian Order, a long-standing antagonist of the Lithuanians.
+In 1250 or 1251, during the course of internal power struggles, he was baptized as a Roman Catholic; this action enabled him to establish an alliance with the Livonian Order, a long-standing antagonist of the Lithuanians.
 By 1245, Mindaugas was already being referred to as "the highest king" in certain documents.
-During the summer of 1253, he was crowned king, ruling between 300,000 and 400,000 subjects, and got nicknamed as Mindaugas the Sapient by the Livonians.
+During the summer of 1253, he was crowned king, ruling between 300,000 and 400,000 subjects, and was nicknamed as Mindaugas the Sapient by the Livonians.

-While Mindaugas's ten-year reign as king was marked by many state-building accomplishments, his conflicts with relatives and other dukes continued.
+While Mindaugas's reign as king was marked by many state-building accomplishments, his conflicts with relatives and other dukes continued.
 The western part of Lithuania – Samogitia – strongly resisted the alliance's rule.
 His gains in the southeast were challenged by the Tatars.
 He broke peace with the Livonian Order in 1261, possibly renouncing Christianity, and was assassinated in 1263 by his nephew Treniota and another rival, Duke Daumantas of Pskov.
 His three immediate successors were assassinated as well.
 The disorder was not resolved until Traidenis gained the title of grand duke c.
 1270.

 Although his reputation was unsettled during the following centuries and his descendants were not notable, he gained standing during the 19th and 20th centuries.
 Mindaugas was the only king of Lithuania; while most of the Lithuanian grand dukes from Jogaila onward also reigned as kings of Poland, the titles remained separate.
 Now generally considered the founder of the Lithuanian state, he is also now credited with stopping the advance of the Tatars towards the Baltic Sea, establishing international recognition of Lithuania, and turning it towards Western civilization.
 In the 1990s the historian Edvardas Gudavičius published research supporting an exact coronation date – 6 July 1253.
-This day is now an official national holiday in Lithuania, Statehood Day.
+Although disputed, this day is now an official national holiday in Lithuania, Statehood Day.